Mirzaian/MSO/README.md

 ## Support

-If you have any questions, please contact the respective team members.
+If you have any questions, please contact the respective team members.<br>
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.<br>
 This project was created with the help of the library [Telekom Scale](https://github.com/telekom/scale) by [Telekom Brand-Design ](https://www.brand-design.telekom.com/)